 As a practical matter, the Task Force recognized that communities, individuals, and industry are more likely to voluntarily incorporate water conservation and water efficiency measures into their utility, agricultural, and industrial operations if information regarding the benefits, implementation, and applicability of water conservation is current, understandable, and readily accessible.
-Evidence of the need for improvement in this area surfaced in the evaluation of water conservation as a means of meeting future identified water shortages expressed difficulty in obtaining information about the elements of successful conservation programs, good cost estimates, and reliable water savings estimates in water resource planning.
+Evidence of the need for improvement in this area surfaced in the evaluation of water conservation strategies contained in the regional water plans.
+Planning Groups listing water conservation as a means of meeting future identified water shortages expressed difficulty in obtaining information about the elements of successful conservation programs, good cost estimates, and reliable water savings estimates in water resource planning.